Chapter 38

 So, I did the first thing that came to mind.
 I slapped my palm into the pool of blood and drew the tattered scraps of my thoughts together into a single cohesive desire.
 I pressed the needed runes and sigils into my mind and drew deep from my Mystwell.
 There was a part of me that knew that what I was about to do was insane.
 The drinking unicorn piss to gain powers kind of crazy.
 But that was a very distant part of me.

-The world wound back up to normal speed.
-The greatsword hurtled down at me.
-I fought the reflex to squeeze my eyes shut, partly because I needed to stay aware and partly because I wanted to watch all hell break loose.
-The blade was only just descending its arc when green flames lit across the blood, spreading from my hand at an unnatural rate.
-None of the thugs realized that they stood in my expanded crimson pool.
-But they learned real quick when the flames took on a black hue and wound around their ankles.
-The burning green flames and thick blood crawled up their legs with serpentine speed, latching onto each of them and draining their reflexes.
-This lasted only a second or two before the whole pool of blood erupted in a blast of raw energy.
 I directed most of the blast towards my attackers, but I still found myself knocked straight up, striking the ceiling with my back.
-My side burst into a fresh wave of pain, but as I was pressed against the ceiling, I had an excellent view of the other three getting blasted up and back.
+My side burst into a fresh wave of pain, but as I was pressed against the ceiling, I had an excellent view of the other four getting blasted up and back.
 They struck the upper half of the wall behind them, each with their own tone of resounding thuds.
 I collided with the floor with enough force to see stars for the third time in the past minute and a half.

 Once my vision cleared, I hauled myself to my feet with an immense force of will.
 I hobbled my way over to the limp forms of the three dirtbags.
 Mallrimor was face down on the floor.
 I let out a high-pitched wheeze of pain as I tenderly knelt down to pluck a feather from his wing.
 My face contorted in pain as I pulled myself back up.
 Before I turned away, I spat a glob of bloody mucus onto the pigeon-winged ass, landing on his bare cheek.
 Even the act of spitting was excruciating.
 I limped my way to the elevator with a hand gingerly pressed against my weeping side that throbbed, the cracked ribs below the surface radiating a searing ache.
 I cursed under my breath the entire trip to the elevator and the entire ride down, too.

 As the doors opened with a ding and I stepped into the training room, Thallos said, “Well, look who finally showed up for training?” in a sardonic tone with his back turned to me.
-But when Tessa and Rose turned to look at me, Rose’s eyes bulged in panic and Tess gasped in shock.
+But when Tessa and Rose turned to look at me, Rose’s eyes bulged in panic, and Tess gasped in shock.
 That forced my uncle to turn around with his arms crossed over his chest.
 When he noticed me, he only said one simple phrase, “Well, shit.” before Tess hurried over to me.
 Her action was just in time because the room was spinning, and the world was getting blurry.
 I made to meet the Gnomish girl halfway, but I staggered and fell to the floor.

 Tess rushed to me and laid her hands on me the moment she was within arm’s reach of my side and staunched the bleeding with a few seconds of green-glowing hands.
 After a few seconds of some intense itching and tingling, she took me by the elbow and helped me to my feet as best she could.
 Once I was mostly under my own weight, she led me to the back wall as fast as she dared.
 She sat me down on a bench, drawing another wince and hiss of pain from my lips even as Rose and Thallos closed the distance at a frantic pace.

 “What happened?!”
-Rose demanded her fangs visible and fingers locked in claws, ready to rend.
+Rose demanded, her fangs visible and fingers locked in claws, ready to rend.

 “I’m guessing they caught you by surprise.”
 Thallos stated as if he was expecting me to look like this.